george-shammar/private_events/README.md

 # Private Events

-> A simple blog where only members can write posts and see the authors of other posts.
+> An event booking and creation application where users can create events and send invitations.

 ![screenshot](./Screenshot.png)